Indian plane skids off hilltop runway, cracks, killing 18

 Civil Aviation Minister Hardeep S. Puri said in a statement that the flight “overshot the runway in rainy conditions and went down” the slope, breaking into two pieces upon impact.

-As the rain stopped Saturday morning, the ministry’s Aircraft Accident Investigation Bureau started work on the wreckage.
+As the rain stopped Saturday morning, searchers recovered a flight data recorder as the Aircraft Accident Investigation Bureau started work on the wreckage.
 Air India Express said its teams also reached Calicut to support and assist families of the victims.

 A similar tragedy was narrowly avoided at the same airport a year ago, when an Air India Express flight suffered a tail strike upon landing.
 None of the 180 passengers of that flight was injured.